 We welcome papers by graduate students, post-doctoral fellows, and faculty from all departments as well as by guests from beyond the University of Chicago.
 Workshop papers may be drafts of dissertation chapters, journal articles, book chapters, and dissertation proposals.

-The Workshop will meet on select Wednesdays from 4:30 to 6:00 PM both in person and over Zoom.
+The Workshop will meet on select Wednesdays from 4:30 to 6:00 PM in person at the University of Chicago’s Hyde Park campus.
+A Zoom option will be available for select events.

 The workshop is open to the public.